 Data can be randomly selected, or random numbers can be generated using a random seed.
 Computer games, web pages, programs, and encryption are a few examples of things that need random values to operate.
 For example, Computer Hope has a tool that randomly selects and opens a random dictionary page for Computer Hope users.

 Random number in programming

 In programming languages, there is often a command, function, or random number generator (rng) that allows the developer to generate a pseudorandom number.
-For example, in Perl, the rand function returns a random number between 0 and a number that you specify.
+For example, in Perl, the rand function returns a random number between 0 and a number you specify.

 my $random = int(rand(10) + 1); print "Random number between 1 and 10: $random\n";

 Random number in Microsoft Excel

-You can create a random number in excel by using the rand or randbetween function.
+You can create a random number in excel using the rand or randbetween function.
 See our Excel formula page for help with these functions and examples.